UH Student Services

-- Urban Experience Program: UEP creates academic opportunities for participants in the program in concert with the community, corporate networking, and supporting.
+- Urban Experience Program: UEP creates academic opportunities for participants in the program in concert with the community, corporate networking, and support.
 The program promotes scholarship, community service, and personal and professional development by offering a holistic approach to advising.
-The services that UEP offers have been strategically chosen to develop UEP students into well trained career professionals.
+The services that UEP offers have been strategically chosen to develop UEP students into well-trained career professionals.

-- Scholar Enrichment Program : UH’s College of Natural Sciences and Mathematics implemented the Scholar Enrichment Program (SEP) in 1992 for the academic enhancement and retention of undergraduate students.
+- Scholar Enrichment Program: UH’s College of Natural Sciences and Mathematics implemented the Scholar Enrichment Program (SEP) in 1992 for the academic enhancement and retention of undergraduate students.
 Based on the Collaborative Learning Model, SEP’s hallmark is the creation of a learning community for students in high-risk classes, with workshops designed to enhance learning and problem-solving skills.
-SEP offers scholarships/stipend, study center, enrichment workshops, mentor program, test prep and study skills seminars and computer facilities.
+SEP offers scholarships/stipends, a study center, enrichment workshops, mentor program, test prep and study skills seminars, and computer facilities.

-- Division of Student Affairs and Enrollment Services: The Center for Students with DisABILITIES is a department within the Division of Student Affairs.
+- Division of Student Affairs and Enrollment Services: The Student Accessibility Center is a department within the Division of Student Affairs.
 Check out the other departments to see what is offered.

 - University Eye Institute – provides comprehensive eye and vision examinations.
 Students, faculty, and staff receive fee reductions for primary examinations and optical materials.